Our Team

 Categories: Registered Psychologists

-Dean Carcone completed his doctoral degree in Clinical Psychology at the University of Toronto.
-Dean’s past professional experience includes positions at the Centre for Psychological Services and Research, the Ottawa Institute for CBT, the Centre for Addiction and Mental Health Psychological Trauma Program, Ryerson University, and the Frederick W. Thompson Anxiety Disorders Centre at Sunnybrook Hospital.
-Dean’s primary theoretical orientation is cognitive behavioural therapy (CBT).
-He works with adults and strives to collaboratively implement individually-tailored CBT programs to help support them through and help them learn strategies to manage challenging mental health symptoms.
-Dean has been providing individual therapy for over seven years, specializing in the treatment of anxiety, panic attacks, OCD, phobias, and depression.
+Dr. Dean Carcone completed his doctoral degree in Clinical Psychology at the University of Toronto.
+Dr. Carcone’s past professional experience includes positions at the Centre for Psychological Services and Research, the Ottawa Institute for CBT, the Centre for Addiction and Mental Health Psychological Trauma Program, Toronto Metropolitan University, and the Frederick W. Thompson Anxiety Disorders Centre at Sunnybrook Hospital.
+Dr. Carcone’s primary theoretical orientation is cognitive behavioural therapy (CBT), and integrates some strategies from Acceptance and Commitment Therapy (ACT) and Mindfulness-based Cognitive Therapy (MBCT).
+He works with adults and strives to collaboratively implement individually-tailored CBT programs to provide support and help them learn strategies to manage challenging mental health symptoms.
+Dr. Carcone specializes in the treatment of anxiety, panic attacks, OCD, phobias, depression, and other symptom presentations.

 Dr. Dean Carcone